cloud-simple/docker-ciscat/README.md

 ### CCPD App and DB

-* Clone the repo - this is the same repo which is used for **Samba server and shared folder to serve Assessor App content** above
+* Clone the repo - this is the same repo which is used for **Samba server and Shared Folder to serve Assessor App content** above
   * `git clone https://github.com/cloud-simple/docker-ciscat.git`
 * Change to the `ccpd` directory within the cloned repo directory
   * `cd docker-ciscat/ccpd`